Information needed to help you find a 4-H club:

 - If you have the option, consider visiting more than one club, find one that feels like a good match.

-- Club leaders are usually looking for parents who are willing to engage with their children.
-If you have any hobbies you could share with young people, consider applying as a 4h_Leader_Position_Description through the extension office.
+- If you have any hobbies you could share with young people, consider applying as a program volunteer: Volunteer Position Description

 What to Do If You Can’t Find a Club: